Dcode99/Blockchain-Healthcare-Project/README.md

 # Network Requirements

 To set up the network, simply run the network shell script as root user using "bash network.sh down" to clear the setup, and "bash network.sh up" to setup the network.
 To restart the network, use the command "bash network.sh restart" as root.
+The peer-addition branch of the project requires specific machines and IP addresses, and it will not succeed without them.
+These can be edited if the user desires to use different IP addresses, or the multiple nodes branch can be used for local testing.

 # Python Exectuion